Introduction: The Foundations of a Cybernetic Discourse

 In that vein I emphasise that the discourse of experimental psychology (neurophysiology), which had developed since the beginning of the twentieth-century, was central to the discourse of cybernetics as it developed in the 1940s.
 Many of the cyberneticians were leading brain researchers before and after the war.
 In the case of Kenneth Craik, Ross Ashby and Grey Walter, the cybernetic “thinking machines” they created arose directly from their brain research.
 [14] The new technologies of scanning devices and predictive servomechanisms, which had researched for the war effort, when added to the repertoire of brain experimentation developed in the 1920s and 30s, produced new models of behaviour and new perspectives on the relationship between machine and the organism.

 The British cyberneticians Ross Ashby, Edward Craik and Grey Walter, and the American cyberneticians Lawrence Kubie and Warren McCulloch were well established in the discourse of experimental psychology, which developed clear arguments of how mind is constituted – from an “anti-cartesian”, “non-thomian” perspective (which is to say, they refused an essentialisation of “self”).
 The new affordance of servo-machines within this established discourse allowed for the extension of experimental psychology into first-order cybernetics.
-The meeting of experimental psychology and war-time research produced a new formal theory of feedback and control technologies which begged fundamental questions about the nature of organism and its relation to environment, and about the nature of mind.
+The meeting of experimental psychology and war-time weapons research produced a new formal theory of feedback and control technologies which begged fundamental questions about the nature of organism and its relation to environment, and about the nature of mind.

 At the heart of the cybernetic discourse of the 1940s and 1950s is the idea of machine-organism equivalence, which had also been at the heart of neurophysiological research in the preceding decades.
 This is the notion that a machine – to the extent that it modelled an organism, in that it could order its environment – could “think”, “learn”, and “adapt”.
+Simultaneous with the development of these “thinking machines” was a reassessment of what constituted “thinking” itself.

 REDEFINING "PURPOSE" AND "THINKING"